 You could go on and install a countdown widget on your website and have countdown posts across social media platforms, but NEVER lower your price because it is downright unfair to the attendees who bought your tickets way back at the standard rates.
 You will lose a lot of your faithful attendees if you make that one wrong move.

-Of course, your ticket sales speak about your revenue, so it is important to try whatever you can to sell maximum tickets.
+Of course, your ticket sales speak about your revenue, so it is important to try whatever you can do to maximize online ticket selling of your event.
 But, overthinking it might actually result in things going haywire.
 So, keep calm and trust these 7 tried and tested marketing tactics for boosted sales, and don’t be scared to take risks.
 If you know of other methods that have worked for you, do share them with us in the comments below!